-Note that hinfstruct can be configured to automatically run multiple optimizations from randomly generated starting points.
+Note that hinfstruct actually minimizes the $H{\infty}$ norm of H(s) but can be configured to terminate as soon as the target value of 1 is achieved.
+Also, hinfstruct can be configured to automatically run multiple optimizations from randomly generated starting points.
 This helps mitigate the local nature of the optimizer and increases the likelihood of finding parameter values that meet the design requirements.
-See [19], [20] for more details and examples regarding hinfstruct.
+See [18], [6], [19] for more details and examples.

 IV.
-AUTOMATIC TUNING OF FEEDBACK LOOPS
+AUTOMATED TUNING OF FEEDBACK LOOPS